Decicus/Wordlist-Kicker/README.md

 (Don't mind the name, I think it needs to change too.)

 ##Planned features:##
-- Clearing/deleting every word from the wordlist.
+- Currently none.

 ##Current features:##
 - Adding/removing words from the wordlist.
 - People get kicked if their name contains a blacklisted word on join/when they change their name to contain a blacklisted word.
 - Ability to blacklist strings like "www." or "http://".
 (This has something to do with special characters being used in Lua's string library.)
-- Whitelisting users/Steam ID's that will be ignored (WIP - Needs testing).
+- Whitelisting users/Steam ID's that will be ignored (Added in v1.1 - WIP - Needs testing).
+- Clearing/deleting every word from the wordlist.
+(Added in v1.1 - WIP - Needs testing).

 ##Planned changes/other additions (non-features):##
-- Config (WIP - Needs testing)
+- Config (Added in v1.1 - WIP - Needs testing)

 ##Finished changes/other additions:##
 - Change opposites (removing words/Steam ID's) to their own functions, for future customizations and better permission-customization for server owners.